bioinformatics-policlinicogemelli/Varan/README.md

 NB:filter the PASS and Benign.
 ```

-The thresholds and everything you want to include or exclude for filtering are present in the conf.ini file.
+<p align="justify"> The thresholds and everything you want to include or exclude for filtering are present in the conf.ini file.
 Below is what our configuration includes and excludes.

 | Filters | Type | Include
 |-------------------------|----------------| :---:|